spdk/spdk.github.io/development.md

 ~~~

 Gerrit will create three reviews, each dependent on one another.
 Inevitably, a reviewer will ask you to make a change during
 code review on change #2.
-To address that feedback, you could do the following:
+To address that feedback, you should do the following:

 ~~~{.sh}
 git checkout <sha of change #2>